top of page

 March thru November: 11-5 daily

-Stop number four is The Fruit Company and they have apples, pears, cherries, and blueberries.
-They are owned by the Webster family and the orchard has been in the family for four generations.
+Stop number four is The Fruit Company, and they have apples, pears, cherries, and blueberries.
+The Webster family owns them, and the orchard has been in the family for four generations.
 The early version of The Fruit Company’s office was in the basement; the first production floor got its start in the garage.
 It was rustic and simple, but they believed enough in the superior quality of their fruit and their combined business know-how to persevere.
 They wanted to make their premium fruit accessible nationwide.

 (541)-387-3000